Pop Etc

 In December 2008, iTunes deemed Talking Through Tin Cans the best indie/alternative album of 2008.
 Earlier that year, they also received the "Editor's Pick" award.
 In March 2010, the music website Pitchfork deemed their second studio album, Big Echo, "Best New Music," and gave it an 8.2 rating.

-On March 25, 2012, the band posted on Facebook and Twitter that their original name "The Morning Benders" would be changed to Pop Etc. The decision was made after the band discovered that the term 'bender' has negative connotations in certain countries outside the United States, particularly in the United Kingdom.
+On March 25, 2012, the band posted on Facebook and Twitter that their original name "The Morning Benders" would be changed to Pop Etc. The decision was made after the band discovered that the term 'bender' has negative connotations in certain countries outside the United States, particularly in the United Kingdom where the term can be used as a pejorative.

 History

-Formation and early years (2005–2008)
+THE START UP (2005–2008)

-The Morning Benders started in 2005 as a solo-project for Chris Chu.
-Chu spent his days studying music at the University of California, Berkeley, while spending his nights recording songs from a laptop.
-As time passed, he formed a band with friends who he had met in UC Berkeley.
+The Morning Benders began as a solo project for Chris Chu in 2005.
+Chu studied music at the University of California, Berkeley and spent his spare time recording songs from a laptop.
+He eventually formed a band with friends who he had met in UC Berkeley.

-The band spread word about The Morning Benders by playing in local gigs, making friends on MySpace, emailing bloggers, and conversing with club promoters.
+The Morning Benders began playing in local gigs, making friends on MySpace, emailing bloggers, and conversing with club promoters.
 This led to offers from various local independent labels to record an album.
 The Morning Benders chose +1 Records to support them in recording their albums.

-Loose Change, the Morning Benders' first EP, was released in September 2006.
-The members at the time included Chris, Van Pierszalowski, Joe Ferrell, and Tom Peyton.
+In September 2006, The Morning Benders released their first EP titled “Loose Change.”
+At the time, Chris, Van Pierszalowski, Joe Ferrell, and Tom Peyton were included as band members.
 The EP was recorded on a laptop.

 In early 2007, the Morning Benders released a second EP, Boarded Doors.
 The EP was recorded in the band's basement, which was also their practice space.
-During this time, Chris started to work as a studio engineer to help to pay for his band's recordings.
+During this time, Chris started to work as a studio engineer to help pay for his band's recordings.

 Talking Through Tin Cans and the Bedroom Covers EP (2008)

 Their debut album Talking Through Tin Cans was produced, engineered, and mixed by Chris Chu.
 It was released on their label +1 Records.
 The album's style was referred to as "So-Cal 60's pop".
-They had toured with various acts, including The Kooks and Death Cab for Cutie.
+They toured with various acts, including The Kooks and Death Cab for Cutie.
 In December, iTunes called the album the best indie/alternative album of 2008.
 The members involved in this album were Chris Chu, Joe Ferrell, David Perales, and Julian Harmon.

 The Morning Benders released the Bedroom Covers EP, on Gigantic, their old blog.
 The EP featured covers of many bands and artists including Velvet Underground, The Cardigans, Fleetwood Mac, and The Smiths.
 The cover artwork was done by Kyle Lee.